Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Introduction

-In fact, having its own stationary distribution of the total system (if it evolves long enough) is very significant for the theory of conditional probability for two reasons: (1) knowing the fluctuation of the large system is necessary to define the conditional probability mathematically and (2) to perturb the given condition of the total system to see how it has effects on the small subsystem is the essence of our theory of the canonical distribution.
+In fact, having its own stationary distribution of the total system (if it evolves long enough) is very significant for the theory of conditional probability for two reasons: (1) knowing the fluctuation of the large system is necessary to define the conditional probability mathematically and (2) to perturb the given condition of the total system to see how it has effects on the subsystem is the essence of our theory of the canonical distribution.
 In other words, even though the original problem is only about the behavior of $X(t)$ when $Z(t) \in I$, if we have more information of $Z(t)$ outside of $I$, we are able to seek a deeper understanding of the original problem.
-Not only for the canonical ensemble, this idea of treating a given constraint (parameter) as a variable with distribution has been also widely used in many of other fields, for example, in comparison of quenched and annealed invariance principles for random conductance model \cite{barlow2016comparison}, and in studying of initial-condition naturalness in the case of statistical mechanics \cite{pittphilsci15757}.
+Not only for the canonical ensemble, this idea of treating a given constraint (parameter) as a variable with distribution has also been widely used in many other fields, for example, comparing the quenched and annealed invariance principles for the random conductance model \cite{barlow2016comparison}, and in studying the initial-condition naturalness in the case of statistical mechanics \cite{pittphilsci15757}.

 Mathematically using conditional probability to understand Gibbs measure has a long history, see O. E. Lanford \cite{lanford1973entropy}, O. A. Vasicek \cite{vasicek1980conditional}, H. O. Georgii \cite{georgii2011gibbs}, and H. Touchette \cite{touchette2015equivalence}.
-In particular, on the basis of Boltzmann's logic, using asymptotic conditional probability to describe the canonical ensemble has been well-established through the Gibbs conditioning principle \cite{kesten2012random, dembo1998large}.
+In particular, on the basis of Boltzmann's logic, using asymptotic conditional probability to describe the canonical ensemble has been well-established through the Gibbs conditioning principle \cite{kesten2012random,dembo1998large}.
 More discussion of this is provided in Section \ref{ch:preliminary} for a contradistinction with our own work.
 In brief, the Gibbs conditioning principle addresses this question: Given a set $A \in \mathbb{R}$ and a constraint $Z_n \in A $, what are the limit points of the conditional probability